 This is an intensive course in human anatomy using the systemic approach.
 Lab exercises utilize human cadaver prosections.
+Special Fee applies.
 Prerequisites: BIOL 101 or BIOL 151 or high school biology, along with a minimum SAT or ACT or GPA as set by the chair of the Department of Biology and Chemistry